mmcnicol/tayport-community-website/community-council.md

 Correspondence should be addressed to:

-The Secretary
+The Secretary,
-Tayport Community Council
+Tayport Community Council,
-c/o 65 Ogilvy Street
+c/o 65 Ogilvy Street,
-Tayport
+Tayport,
-Fife
+Fife,
 DD6 9NG

 ### Meeting Minutes